ai-zac/cs50w-project3/README.md

+# THIS BRANCH IS IN DEVELOPMENT STATUS!!!
-# Project3 - Pizza - CS50w
+## Project3 - Pizza - CS50w

 ### Todo:
 - [x] Make a stable database model